relatable52/OOP.20222.Team04/README.md

 3. Dang Manh Cuong (27%)
 - Implements the `board` subpackage in `controls` package
 - Make the detailed class diagram for `controls` package
-- Checking for any necessary bug fixes in the code & clean the diagrams
+- Test the code for bugs  & clean the diagrams
 - Write the report & film the demo video

 4. Doan Ngoc Cuong (27%)